Quantum Fisher Cosmology: Confronting Observations and the Trans-Planckian Problem: The physics of the blue tilted regime and the trans-Planckian problem

 The natural physical way to impose an IR limit on the value of the smallest comoving momentum $k_{IR}$ that can exit the horizon is observing that, when we move into the IR, since we are in the red tilted phase, the power spectrum is increasing as $(\frac{k_0}{k})^{1-n_s}$ with $(1-n_s)$ positive.
 This is a local behavior around a pivot scale of the order of $k_0=k_{\rm CMB}$.
 In order to extrapolate this behavior for small $k$ far away from the pivot CMB scale we need to assume that $(1-n_s)$ is not changing too much when we move into the IR.
 From the quantum tilt (see Fig.~\ref{fig:qtilt}) we observe that this is the case and that $(1-n_s)$ is indeed remaining positive although decreasing in the IR.
 If we ignore this small running the limit on the value of $k_{IR}$ can be naturally defined by the {\it unitarity} condition that the amplitude should be smaller than one.
 Very naively this will lead to a limit on $k_{IR}$ of the order

 that as can be easily seen can be extraordinarily small for $(1-n_s) \sim 10^{-2}$.
 For such $k_{IR}$ the number of associated e-foldings ${{\cal{N}}}_{k_{IR}}$ can be much larger than the ${{\cal{N}}}_{max}$ determined by TCC.
+Note that this argument strongly depends on keeping the red tilt small in the IR.

 To check the meaning of the TCC we need an {\it independent} estimate of the maximal value of the comoving momentum $k_{UV}$ that can exit the horizon before the end of inflation.
-How to estimate this value without assuming TCC ?
+How to estimate this value without assuming TCC?
 The answer is simple if again we use the amplitude of the corresponding power spectrum.
 If for $k$ larger than the pivot scale the tilt {\it continues to be red} them the amplitude will diminish when we move into the UV.
 This precludes to impose any unitarity bound on how hard can be $k_{UV}$ and consequently either we deal with an ultraplanckian problem or we decide to accept the TCC limit.
 However, if for hard modes the tilt becomes blue, then the whole situation changes dramatically.
 Indeed such a case means that whenever we consider the UV regime with $k>k_{cr}$ the blue tilt induces an {\it increasing} amplitude that goes like

 with $n_s-1$ positive in the blue tilted region.
 The quantum Fisher tilt provides enough information to get a rough estimate of the maximal value $k_{UV}$, namely

 where we take for simplicity the limit of the blue tilt $n_s=2$.
 For a cartoon of the physical picture we are obtaining see Fig.~\ref{fig:fig2}.
 In this figure we observe that the amplitude of the power spectrum grows, although extremely slowly, in the IR regime that is almost scale invariant.
 In the UV regime the amplitude grows faster as indicated by the quantum tilt.
 At the critical point $k_{cr}$ we reach an effective minimum.
 In an extremely speculative mood, and by analogy with QCD like theories, we could try to identify the length associated with the critical point, that is of the order of 1 Mpc, as a sort of {\it dynamically generated cosmological scale}.
 Note also that the $k_{UV}$ defined by (\ref{boundUV}) is of the order $e^{N_{rh}}10^{9}{\rm Mpc}^{-1}$ that for realistic values of $N_{rh}$ should be $\leq M_P$.
 From this point of view the Planckian cosmological cutoff i.e. the trans-Planckian censorship induced by the existence of the blue tilted phase, becomes \footnote{For realistic models of inflation with instantaneous reheating the so defined bound on the UV scale is close to Planck scale, up to details that depend on the number of species created after reheating and on the reheating temperature. }